TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 ```

-## Getting Details of Docker Images
+## Verifying Details of Docker Images

 After the Docker build is successful, you can check the details for Docker images using the `docker images` command.